LukeStanbery89/Dungeon-Maker/README.md

 npm install
 ```

-To run the Meteor server, run:
+To start the Meteor development server, run:
 ```
 meteor
 ```